Matthew R. Aberegg

 Joining the Firm in 2024, Matthew Aberegg brings skills honed from his prior positions in both public and private practice.

-He formerly served as a Judicial Attorney for Administrative Judge Julie Schafer in the Medina County Domestic Relations Court.
-He assisted the Judge by drafting and researching complex issues for cases involving divorce, dissolution, legal separation, annulments, parentage, third-party legal custody, spousal and child support, domestic violence civil protection, dating violence civil protection, and post-decree matters.
+He most recently served as a Judicial Attorney for Administrative Judge Julie Schafer in the Medina County Domestic Relations Court, where he assisted the Judge by drafting and researching complex issues for cases involving divorce, dissolution, legal separation, annulments, parentage, third-party legal custody, spousal and child support, domestic violence civil protection, dating violence civil protection, and post-decree matters.

-Matthew’s first attorney position was with a boutique law firm in Wooster where he gained invaluable knowledge concerning professional responsibility of an attorney in his practices of Family Law, Estate Planning and Probate Law, and Criminal Law.
+Matthew’s first position as an attorney was in Wooster at a boutique law firm where he gained invaluable information as to the professional responsibility of an attorney while he specialized in Family Law, Estate Planning and Probate Law, and Criminal Law.

-Matthew attended the University of Akron where he served as the student body vice president.
-During this time, he received his healthcare law certificate and completed externships at NEOMED and Employers Health Purchasing Corporation.
-He wrote his thesis on the topics of Do Not Resuscitate Tattoos and the Evolving Culture of Euthanasia.
-Matthew obtained his mediation license during his time and has successfully mediated several Domestic Relations matters.
+Matthew attended the University of Akron where he served as the Student Body Vice President.
+While attending, he received his healthcare law certificate completing externships at NEOMED and Employer’s Health Purchasing Co. while writing his thesis on Do Not Resuscitate Tattoos and the evolving culture of euthanasia.
+Matthew obtained his mediation license during his time and has successfully mediated a number of Domestic Relations matters.

 Credentials: